 Initiatives planned for 2017–19 focus on exhibitions, projects featuring shared documentary history with partner countries and providing greater web based access for linguistically diverse clients.

-The Department of Social Services (DSS) has lead responsibility for coordinating the Australian Government's Multicultural Access and Equity policy and their Multicultural Access and Equity Action Plan from 2016–17 can be found here.
+The Department of Home Affairs has lead responsibility for coordinating the Australian Government's Multicultural Access and Equity policy and details on this can be found here.